xMasqx/PFF_Project/README.md

 ## 🤝 Contributing

 This is a group project with specific contributions from each team member.
-Please refer to the project documentation for contribution guidelines.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+I22-2261 and I22-2742 are the group members.

 ## 👥 Team Members

-[Team member names and roles to be added]
+Hamza Farooq (Futuristic Theme and main app troubleshooting) Hamza Farooq Qureshi (Gaming Theme, GOT Theme, Zombie Theme and app framework development)

 ## 📅 Submission Deadline